 Looking to buy an insurance policy?
-You would’ve heard the term, “insurance premium”.
+You would’ve come across the term “insurance premium” by now.

 Life insurance is understood to be a critical component of your financial portfolio.
 Understanding premiums in life insurance is important if you want to ensure better financial planning and security.
-Let’s take a closer look at insurance premium and what it means for your life insurance policy.
+Let’s take a closer look at what an insurance premium is and what it means for your life insurance policy.

 What is an Insurance Premium?